rysllvn/jump/README.md

 To-do list:
 * Implement a leaderboard
-* Wow improvement to be done 2

 ## Status
 Project is: _in progress_ until the leaderboard is implemented and the controls are finalized.

-## Inspiration
-Add here credits.
-Project inspired by..., based on...

 ## Contact
 Created by [Ryan Sullivan](https://www.linkedin.com/in/ryan-sullivan-32080223/) - feel free to contact me!